These specific eight diagrams are used in my Hands-On Body Systems workshops and created to go with the HOBS activities. T

 For those instructors who received these teaching techniques for guiding students through lessons including directional terms, skeletal, muscular, nervous, endocrine systems, detailed heart and respiratory structures, lymph and immune, renal, hepatic and gastrointestinal systems, these diagrams are now ready for you to use.

 Also, remember that these diagrams can be used for activities on how to apply pathology and a student research activity of ‘Case Studies’ to the hands-on lessons.

-You can also select specific systems and isolate that system for a specific lesson.
+You can also select one body system and isolate that system for a specific lesson(s).

-These diagrams can be copied and have a hard lamination for your students to use, or you can do a soft lamination and attach them to a white board or cardboard for support or double the card stock as you laminate.
+These diagrams can be copied and have a hard lamination (#5 or #10) for your students to use, or you can do a soft lamination and attach them to a white board or cardboard for support or double the card stock as you laminate.

 Have the student(s) place their name(s) on their diagram (and of course, name their diagram) so that they have ownership of their work.

-Remember how powerful these lesson are and enjoy the success of your students not only learning the system and its functions, but also, the interrelationship that systems share.
+Remember how powerful these lessons are and enjoy the success of your students not only learning the system and its functions, but also, the interrelationship that systems share.

 These are great way to teach and are affordable in these times of great budget cuts.
-States may cut our funding but these lesson find a way around those cuts!
+States may cut our funding but these lessons find a way around those cuts!

 Have fun and I wish you wonderful success!
 Starla